sselbach/production-seizer/README.md

    6. Save trajectory to replay buffer
 		 * **Training loop:**
 		 1. Sample a batch from the replay buffer (batch size dependen on the parameters set)
-		 2. Perform gradient descent on that batch to minimize this loss
+		 2. Perform gradient descent on that batch to minimize this loss ## TO DO: further explanation / code snippet?
 		 3. Store the loss and the reward in the replay buffer for future batch samples
 3. If a game ends, save the current model in the specified directory and produce a plot monitoring the training process in that episode